 When you dismiss an employee, there are many implications for their payroll and benefits.
 Use the dropdowns below to learn what happens when you dismiss an employee, including the timeline of notifications and important compliance implications to consider.

-If you need to run a dismissal payroll, or pay a dismissed employee, head to this article.
+If you need to run a dismissal payroll, or pay a dismissed employee, go to this article.
 If you have no more employees left to pay, learn how to cancel your Gusto account.
 To dismiss or rehire a contractor, follow the steps outlined here.

 If you have more than two pay schedules, and dismiss an employee who was the only person remaining on the pay schedule, it cannot be deleted.
 At this time, Gusto also cannot delete the pay schedule on your behalf.